Mr. Rogers - AP Statistics Objectives

 To draw a conclusion from data in a formal manner using well defined procedures

-1. Give the quick and dirty explanation of a confidence interval.
+1. Give the mathematical and a quick and dirty explanation of a confidence interval.

-An estimate of a parameter based on a statistic accounting for uncertainty.
+An estimate of a parameter based on a statistic, with a means of accounting for sampling variability.

 Purpose: Determine a reasonable way to estimate a proportion for a population.